Toyota Chaser JZX100 Body Type

 But it’s that 1JZ motor in the Chaser that makes it the car that every drifter wants when it comes time to modify.
 Everything is there: I’ve seen some pretty monstrous aftermarket turbos on these Chasers at Fuji Speedway, along with equally monstrous intercoolers.
 Special intake piping, braided fuel lines, full throat blow-off valves, and high capacity radiators make some of these 1JZ motors works of art, in my mind.
 And then there is what you can’t see in a highly power-moded motor: the aftermarket pistons, conrods, cranks and cams, valve springs and cam pulleys.
 You can put all these things together in your own work-of-art, super powerful 1JZ drift car engine.
 And you can be sure that the whole ensemble will hold together because that immensely strong straight six iron block is the living heart of this motor.
 It is when power modding a drift car engine that the phrase “over-engineered” becomes a complement, not a criticism.

-To learn more about Japanese drift cars have a look at some of the articles on our main Japan Car Direct site here, and to learn more about the Chaser’s “sister ship”, the Toyota Mark II, have a look on our Japan Car Direct blog here.
+Learn more about Japanese drift cars on our main Japan Car Direct drift cars page, and to learn more about the Chaser’s “sister ship”, visit our blog post on the Toyota Mark II.

 Yes, the Chaser was built strong and powerful, back when Toyota used to do that sort of thing, before all the cost cuts and eco designs.
 Will cars like these ever come back?
 I doubt it.
 Am I gonna cry me eyes out over it?
 No way, because these X-bodies last forever.
 Parts availability is good and here in Japan at the used car auctions, and at the specialist dealers that we work with, we are finding many good units for export to the UK, the EU, and the USA.
 And as far as these JZX100 series Chasers and Marks IIs go, in August next year they will become 25 years old and thus easy to export to the USA.
 YEAH!